 Interested in improving your knowledge of Italian language and culture to advance your studies at both the high school and university levels?
+See MAIN PAGE for info about current edition

-This one-of-a-kind course designed for high school students on a university campus, is available at Montclair State in an intensive summer format, including guest speakers and off-campus tours.
+This one-of-a-kind program designed for high school students on a university campus, is available at Montclair State in an intensive summer format, including guest speakers and off-campus tours.
 In just three weeks (Mon-Thur, July 8-25, 2019), it prepares students to move with confidence from Italian 3 to an AP or advanced Italian class, while granting 3 college credits at a very affordable price.
-The course has been offered for two years in a row (2017 and 2018) and in its third edition in 2019 it will offer for the first time a RESIDENTIAL OPTION to better serve the high school population of New Jersey and the Tri-State Area at large.
+The program has been offered for two years in a row (2017 and 2018) and in its third edition in 2019 it will offer for the first time a RESIDENTIAL OPTION to better serve the high school population of New Jersey and the Tri-State Area at large.

 Tuition: $750 (tuition, registration, and activity fees – note that lunches are not included for non-residential students)